Kanstantsin-Y/GNSS_RTCM_DECODER/DOCs/Home.md

 RTCM STANDARD 10403.x.

 - RTCM STANDARD 10403.x - A document describing special data format widely used in GNSS and GNSS-related applications.
-RTCM format specifies a set of binary messages used for transmission and storage of GNSS related data (range measurements, corrections, ephemerids, auxiliary data and so on).
+RTCM format specifies a set of binary messages used for transmission and storage of GNSS related data (range measurements, corrections, ephemeris, auxiliary data and so on).

 - GNSS - Global Navigation Satellite System.